About Shareholders and

 What is a shareholder?

-This is the name given to anyone who owns 'shares' in a company limited by shares.
-As a shareholder, you own part of a company in relation to the proportion of shares you hold.
+A shareholder is the name given to anyone who owns 'shares' in a company limited by shares.
+Shareholders own part of a company in relation to the proportion of shares they hold.
 A company can have just one shareholder or many shareholders.
 Each one is entitled to receive a portion of profits in relation to the number and value of their shares.

 Shareholders are commonly referred to as 'members'.
 The first members in a company - the people who register the business and agree to become members - are also known as 'subscribers' because they subscribe their names to the memorandum of association during the company formation process.